marcusphillipe/cypress-realworld-app/README.md

 - Successful money transfer with available balance.
 - Attempt to transfer with insufficient balance.
 - Correct display of success or error messages.
-- Display of transactions in the user's transaction history.

 ### 🧾 Transaction History (`history.spec.js`)